emanuelen5/emanuelen5.github.io/site/_posts/2020-04-05-backing-up-sd-card-from-crashed-pi.md

+---
+finished: true
-# Backing up an SD card from a crashed Raspberry Pi
+title: Backing up an SD card from a crashed Raspberry Pi
+date: 2020-04-05
+tags: [backup, virtualbox, rpi]
+categories: [miniguide]
+---

 So, yay.
 The Raspberry Pi has had a kernel panic and won't start again.
 So, I guess I'll have to just recover the files and copy them to a new SD card.